DevMountain/ContinuumOld/README.md

 This proccess is called "Backreferencing".
 Where the lower object (Comment) points pack to its parent (Post).

-Here is the code for the exteiong of `CKRecord` for `Comment` if you get stuck.
+Here is the code for the extention of `CKRecord` for `Comment` if you get stuck.

 <details><summary> CKRecord for Comment </summary><br>